 The other lovely aspect of switching to tea is I am using my Nan’s teacup collection.
 Delicate and beautiful, they are a pleasure to use.

 I have even added a few teacups to her collection!
-Keep an eye peeled at charity shops and swap meets for a teacup to tickle your fancy.
+I keep my eyes peeled at charity shops and swap meets for teacups to tickle my fancy.